markhuot/etl/README.md

 possible.
 The core features that allow this include,

 - batching data on extraction and load to more efficiently use memory
+- multi-phase processing to avoid circular logic and simplify transformers
 - checksuming data on extraction to avoid no-op transactions on load
 - (coming soon) async transformations allowing for parallel processing of complex data
 - a complete auditing interface to track data flow and avoid repeat work